TheXTech is a free and open-source game engine for Mario-like platforming games. There is a complete and extended

 Ensure that the installation of applications from custom sources is allowed (check your security settings).

-Install the APK (navigate the Download directory in your file manager, and open the downloaded APK by the application installer).
+(Standalone APK) Install the APK (navigate the Download directory in your file manager, and open the downloaded APK by the application installer).

 At your phone storage or SD card, at any convenient place, create the "TheXTech Games" directory.